 I absolutely love WordPress, and so does just about everyone else and their grandmothers.
 Yoast is responsible for a lot of great WordPress plugins, but the SEO one they offer is an absolute must in your toolbox.

-There’s nothing simple about SEO, but this plugin will give you an easy-to-read breakdown of your on-page optimization and how you can improve it.
+There’s nothing simple about SEO, but the WordPress SEO plugin will give you an easy-to-read breakdown of your on-page optimization and how you can improve it.
 You can customize your title tag, meta description and more with this free tool.

 - Install this plugin and view an SEO breakdown at the bottom of each post you write